paced/paced/README.md

 ## About Me

-My greatest passion in life is "making stuff", no matter what that "stufF" is.
+My greatest passion in life is "making stuff", no matter what that "stuff" is.

 - I'm a musician (vocalist, guitarist, pianist) and producer/composer!
 - I'm a writer and editor with a focus on interactive media.